Developer

 The electricity generated from the project will be purchased by the State of Israel, under a 25-year power purchase agreement signed in November 2013.

-The overall investment in the project is expected to be ILS3bn ($851m approximately), which is being funded through equity (20%) and debt (80%).
-The project achieved financial closure in July 2014, following the execution of loan agreements with European Investment Bank and Bank Hapoalim.
+The overall investment in the project is expected to be NIS3bn ($851m approximately), which is being funded through equity (20%) and debt (80%).
+The project achieved financial closure in July 2014, following the execution of loan agreements with the European Investment Bank and Bank Hapoalim.

 Tadiran Batteries, a wholly-owned subsidiary of Saft Group, is supplying its proprietary TLI series-based rechargeable batteries to drive the heliostat motors and power device communications.

-The other CSP power plant at Ashalim Complex, named the Plot-A110MW solar thermal plant, is being developed by the consortium of Abengoa and Shikun & Binui Renewable Energy.
-The plant is estimated to require an investment of $1bn and will integrate parabolic trough technology with a 4.5 hour thermal energy storage system using molten salts.
+The other CSP power plant at the Ashalim Complex, named the Plot-A110MW solar thermal plant, is being developed by the consortium of Abengoa and Shikun & Binui Renewable Energy.
+The plant is estimated to require an investment of $1bn and will integrate parabolic trough technology with a 4.5-hour thermal energy storage system using molten salts.

-The 30MW photovoltaic solar plant, on the other hand, is being developed by Ashalim Sun, a consortium of Sun Edison and Clal Sun.
+The 30MW photovoltaic solar plant is being developed by Ashalim Sun, a consortium of Sun Edison and Clal Sun.

 The Ashalim complex will account for 2% of Israel’s installed capacity and help the country to achieve its target of generating 10% of its gross electricity production from renewable sources by 2020.
 The three power plants at the complex will share the same electricity transmission infrastructure.